Does the aliasing loophole apply to signed characters?ithix_ Jj1hoHSsc Dnd hKo Pŝto Ssy.de

 - a

-The quote above contains the very last bullet that pertains to aliasing with character types. signed char
+The quote above contains the very last bullet that pertains to aliasing with character types. signed char is excluded.

 Nevertheless, this is also part of the subject CWG Issue 350 deals with, and so may change.
 Given the direction the issue has taken, the intent is for it to be (eventually, hopefully?) well-defined.